pooyaaf/CPS_CA2_ASN/readme.md

 # Conclusion

-Sure, here's a conclusion for your project's README file, including a hint about the Perfetto part:

-## Conclusion

 In this project, we have successfully developed a motion-based authentication application for Android devices using the Qt framework.
 The application leverages the device's built-in accelerometer and gyroscope sensors to capture and recognize user-specific motion patterns, providing an innovative approach to user authentication.